What is Serenity?

-Serenity is an ASP.NET Core / MVC / TypeScript application platform which has been built on open source technologies.
+Serenity is an ASP.NET Core / TypeScript application platform that is built on open-source technologies.

 Who/What This Platform Is For

 Serenity is best suited to line-of-business (LOB) applications which can be described as programs that contain integrated capabilities and tie into databases, generally with many forms and listing/reporting pages.

 It is also a good fit for administrative interfaces of public-facing websites.

 Serenity handles most of the internal plumbing for cross-cutting concerns of such applications, including data manipulation, querying, filtering, services, caching, localization, navigation, validation, user access control, and declarative UI.